florentbaillais/docker-osticket/README.md

 # Introduction

-Docker image for running version 1.10 RC3 of [OSTicket](http://osticket.com/).
+Docker image for running version 1.10 of [OSTicket](http://osticket.com/).

-This image has been created from the original docker-osticket image by [Petter A. Helset](mailto:petter@helset.eu).
+This image has been created from the original docker-osticket image by [Petter A. Helset](mailto:petter@helset.eu) forked by [interlegis](mailto:ti@interlegis.leg.br)

 It has a few modifications:

   * Documentation added, hurray!
-  * Base OS image fixed to Ubuntu 14.04
+  * Base OS image fixed to Debian 8
   * AJAX issues fixed that made original image unusable
   * Now designed to work with a linked [MySQL](https://registry.hub.docker.com/u/library/mysql/) docker container.
   * Automates configuration file & database installation